 - Loss of interest in work, hobbies, people or sex

 - Crying easily or not being able to cry

 - Thoughts of suicide (which should always be taken seriously)

 - Hearing voices (hallucinations) or having strange ideas (delusions)

 What to do if you are struggling with depression

-Get confidential support from the Wellness Support Line and/or your provincial physician health program.
+Get support from your provincial physician health program.

 In crisis?
 Get immediate help by: